ssvlabs/SIPs/sips/mev.md

 #### Signing `ValidatorRegistration`

-At the start of every slot, operators select their active validators by `ShouldRegisterValidatorAtSlot`, and for each, begin a pre-consensus flow to sign the `ValidatorRegistration` message.
+At the start of every slot, operators select their active validators with `ShouldRegisterValidatorAtSlot`, and for those, collectively produce a [`SignedValidatorRegistration`](https://ethereum.github.io/builder-specs/#model-SignedValidatorRegistration) by aggregating BLS partial signatures.

 ```go
 ValidatorRegistrationSlotInterval = 10 * SlotsPerEpoch